ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

 * `susC`: int.
 Controls how the envelope will behave during the sustain phase, with the lowest value enabling the percussive mode of the envelope generator.
 Controlled by cc81 on O0, and cc83 on O1.
 * `outLevel`: double.
 Sets the output level of the operator.
 Converted internally to a logarithmic scale.
 Controlled by cc17 on O0, and cc25 on O1. [m2]
 * `fbAmount`: ubyte, between 0 and 255.
 Sets the feedback amount of the operator.
 Converted internally to a logarithmic scale.
 Controlled by cc71 on O0, and cc76 on O1. [m2]
 * `opCtrl`: ubyte.
 If bit 0 is set, feedback will be taken directly from the output of the oscillator, otherwise the envelope generator affected level will be used.
 If bit 1 is set, then the amplitude LFO will modify the output level of the operator.
+Bit 2 enables the velocity control of the output level, bit 3 is for the feedback level.
 Controlled by cc80 on O0, and cc82 on O1.
 * `shpA`: double, between 0.3 and 3.0.
 Controls the shape of the envelope during the attack curve.
 Controlled by cc18 on O0, and cc 26 on O1. [m2]
 * `shpB`: double, between 0.3 and 3.0. controls the shape of the envelope outside of the attack curve.
 Controlled by cc19 on O0, and cc27 on O1. [m2]
 * `tune`: uint.
 The most significant 7 bit set the amount of seminotes (+103 ; -24), the rest sets the amount of seminote upwards.
 On MIDI 1.0, cc20 tunes the operator coarsely, cc21 within a seminote, for O0.
 For O1, cc28 and cc29 do the same.
 In MIDI 2.0 mode, a single corase tune cc can more precisely tune the oscillators. [m2]